BlenderEnvironments/3_Procedural_Worlds/README.md

 In this lecture we combine everything we have learn over the last few lecture to finish off the plank of wood

+### 23 Render Time Displacement (Cycles)

+**In this video (objectives)…**

+1. Use an experimental feature of Blender Cycles
+2. Understand it only works in Cycles
+3. Currently you CANNOT export this

+**After watching (learning outcomes)…**

+You will be able to use Cycles' render time displacement.